Canadian lawmakers fume after Facebook's Zuckerberg snubs invitation

-It is the second year Zuckerberg and Facebook’s Chief Operating Office Sheryl Sandberg have not showed up when invited to address a committee of international lawmakers investigating disinformation, privacy and how to protect democracy.
+It was the second time in six months Zuckerberg and Facebook’s Chief Operating Office Sheryl Sandberg have failed to show up when invited to address a committee of international lawmakers investigating disinformation, privacy and how to protect democracy.

-Zuckerberg and Sandberg will be served with a formal summons should they “decide to come to Canada to go fishing,” said Canada’s Charlie Angus, a parliamentarian for the left-leaning New Democratic Party.
-If they do not comply, parliament could hold them in contempt, but it would be mainly a symbolic move.
+Zuckerberg and Sandberg will be served with an formal summons should they “decide to come to Canada to go fishing,” said Canada’s Charlie Angus, a parliamentarian for the left-leaning New Democratic Party.
+“It’s not good enough for them to blow us off.”

+If Zuckerberg and Sandberg do not comply, parliament could hold them in contempt, but it would be mainly a symbolic move.

-Nathaniel Erskine-Smith, a Canadian Liberal lawmaker, said Zuckerberg wrote an editorial published two months ago in which he said he was “looking forward” to discussing “with lawmakers around the world” the same issues being addressed by the committee.
+“It’s an expression by parliament that it’s unacceptable behavior,” Nathaniel Erskine-Smith, a Canadian Liberal lawmaker, told Reuters after the hearing.

+Zuckerberg wrote an editorial published two months ago in which he said he was “looking forward” to discussing “with lawmakers around the world” the same issues being addressed by the committee.

 “If (Zuckerberg) was an honest individual in writing those words, he’d be sitting in that chair today,” Erskine-Smith said.